andrewglass3/dockergrafanaubiquiti/README.md

-# dockergrafanaubiquiti
+# grafanagockerubiquiti
-Ubiquiti Edgerouter and Unifi Access Points in Grafana running on docker
+My configs for grafana/telegraph/influxdb to show Ubiquiti Access Points and Edgerouter X